Teaching Adults to Read: Education Programs and Career Info

 Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) programs in education discuss current theories of curriculum design, classroom management and learning assessment.
 These programs do not specifically emphasize literacy instruction or adult education, but the theories and methods can be adapted to adult literacy education.

 Coursework in education B.A. and B.S. programs focuses on practical skills used to instruct students.
 Programs are often interdisciplinary, covering topics in psychology and sociology that influence educational theory.
 Students usually learn about the subjects listed below:

 - Behavior management

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) estimated that job growth for adult literacy instructors and other remedial teachers would be about 15% between 2010 and 2020.
-The BLS also noted that the median annual salary for these adult educators was $48,590 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) estimated that job growth for adult literacy instructors and other remedial teachers would be about 7% between 2014 and 2024.
+The BLS also noted that the average annual salary for these adult educators was $54,060 in May 2015.

 Certification and Continuing Education Information

 City- or state-run adult literacy programs typically require instructors to be certified teachers.
 Certification standards vary by state, but usually include holding at least a bachelor's degree and passing a state certification test.
 Most states offer alternative certification programs for people who have a bachelor's degree in a subject other than education.

 A few adult literacy programs require instructors to hold a master's of education.
 Curricula for most Master of Education (M.Ed.) programs emphasize educational leadership and research, but some classes cover topics relevant to teaching adults to read.

 Certificate, bachelor's, and master's degree programs in adult literacy include extensive hands-on fieldwork to adequately prepare graduates for teaching adults, and some employers only hire certified teachers.
 This education field is expected to have average growth with a competitive annual average salary.